 Questions: Kindly give our readers an introduction to your business.

-Questions: Kindly give us a brief description of yourself.
+Questions: Kindly give us a brief description about yourself.

-Questions: What inspired you to (start a new business venture) or (make significant changes in an existing business)?
+Questions: What inspired you to (start a new business venture) or (to make significant changes in an existing business)?
 How did the idea for your business come about?

 Questions: What three pieces of advice would you give to budding entrepreneurs?